Monica-Vu/cs_knowledge/Dictionaries/practice_problems/create_itinerary_list.md

 # Thought Process
 1. Questions / Assumptions
-- Will the input be not empty and always valid (only strings of places)
+- Will the input be not empty and always valid (only strings of places seperated by a colon)

 Input: list of strings of source to destination seperated by a comma, our starting place

 Output: A list of the trip iternary, representing where we been

 2. Brainstorm + Algorithm